omar0alaa/AI-CHATBOT/README.md

-# AI Chatbot with Python and Ollama
+# AI Chatbot with Python, LlamaIndex, and Ollama

 A web-based AI chatbot built with Python Flask and Ollama for local LLM inference.